pforret/blog.splashing/_topic/city/mexicocity.md

 ---
 # Mexico City

 Mexico City  is the capital and largest city of Mexico, and the most populous city in North America.
-One of the world's alpha cities, it is located in the Valley of Mexico within the high Mexican  central plateau, at an altitude of 2,240 meters .
+Mexico City is one of the most important cultural and financial centers in the world.
+It is located in the Valley of Mexico within the high Mexican central plateau, at an altitude of  2,240 meters .
 The city has 16 boroughs or demarcaciones territoriales, which are in turn divided into  neighborhoods or colonias.
-The 2020 population for the city proper was 9,209,944, with a land area of 1,495 square kilometers .

 ## Unsplash photos